IceflowRE/go-wargaming/README.md

 Those tests are explicitly skipped.

 Also, the tests are not covering edge cases or all possibilities, only the availability of the endpoint is tested and if the default return data can be parsed.

-## Contributing

-Every contribution and talk about the structure and organization of the project are always welcome.

 ## Thanks